lucky630/Model-pipeline/README.md

 This Script will generate the Cross validation set and the test set which can be used in the next layer of stacking.

+It will also create the Performance csv file which will be used to record all the progress and accuracy of different combinations of techniques.

 it is the second layer of pipeline used after the first layer of preprocessing pipeline and before the stacking pipeline.

 only be used for the Structured Tabular form of data competitions.